1. Home>

 This helps HR teams to put processes in place that ensure greater governance – which will provide assurances that organisations are complying with regulations, such as GDPR and the UK Data Protection Act.

-Without a connected infrastructure, any organisation wanting to enable digital initiatives would need to create their own bespoke integrations.
-This requires costly technical support and ongoing middleware licensing costs – and could result in an unwieldly digital infrastructure that is difficult to upgrade.
+Without a connected infrastructure, any business wanting to enable digital initiatives would need to create their own bespoke integrations.
+This requires costly technical support and ongoing middleware licensing costs – and could result in an unwieldy digital infrastructure that is difficult to upgrade.

-While the benefits of payroll integration provide a strong incentive to push ahead, organisations do need to think through the implications before moving forward with their project.
+While the benefits of payroll integration provide a strong incentive to push ahead, you do need to think through the implications before moving forward with a project.
+At SD Worx we’re transparent about the benefits and efficiencies our solutions offer, whether it’s outsourcing payroll, or integrating it.

-When integrating systems, there is a need to standardise data inputting across different departments to ensure all fields are complete and that all information is visible.
-If the processes governing data inputting are inconsistent across the organisation, the ability to access, process and analyse information will be severely compromised.
+When integrating systems, there is a need to standardise data input across different departments to ensure all fields are complete and that all information is visible.
+If the processes governing data inputting are inconsistent across the business, the ability to access, process and analyse information will be severely compromised.

 To ensure data outputs are optimised, businesses may need the support of an integration partner to develop the right processes.
 And to ensure their teams follow these new processes, some internal cultural change may be required.